-You’ve hired your dream team, and given them the right job titles along with the ideal salaries.
+You’ve hired your dream team and given them the right job titles along with the ideal salaries.
 Everything seems hunky dory, until about a year in when suddenly you’re noticing that morale is missing.
 Motivation is lacking.
 Fortunately, there are a few tricks to getting some of that fire back, even in the face of few growth opportunities:

-3 tips to motivate workers:
+3 tips to engage workers:

 - Supportive leadership– Leaders are in a unique position to motivate their employees on a daily basis.
 Whether it is offering a trusting and sympathetic ear or serving as role models, leaders can and should support their workers.
 In fact, supportive leadership will allow your workers to more clearly see their own unique paths to success.
 That in turn will give them the inspiration that they need to remain motivated throughout the year.